HZcohort/DiNetxify/README.md

 ## 4. Visualization

+The visualization part provides four methods: PheWAS plot, comorbidity network plot, disease trajectory plot, and three dimension plot.

 ### 4.1 Initializing the plot object

-After `import the Plot class from DiseaseNetPy.visualization` and initializing a `Plot` object with results from PheWAS analysis, comorbidity network analysis, and disease trajectory analysis (along with optional parameters).
-The Plot object provides four visualization method: PheWAS Plot, Comorbidity Network plot, Disease Trajectory plot, and Three Dimension Plot.
+To get started with visualization, first import the `Plot` class from `DiseaseNetPy.visualization`.
+You'll then create a `Plot` object by passing in your analysis results (**PheWAS analysis**, **comorbidity network analysis**, and **disease trajectory analysis**).
+The following example code demonstrates how to initialize a `Plot` object for a standard cohort/matched-cohort study.

 ```python
 # Create Plot object